VuePress EcosystemVuePress Ecosystem

 • Type: ShikiTransformer[]

-This option will be forwarded to codeToHtml() method of Shiki.
+This option will be passed to the codeToHtml() method of Shiki.

 • Also see: